iotaledger/documentation/channels/0.1/get-started/design-the-workflow.md

 ### Publishing masked payloads

-The workflow for publishing masked payloads is a little bit more complex because it depends on how you [get the public encryption keys from subscribers](#getting-the-public-encryption-keys-of-subscribers).

-In general though, all masked payloads rely on a `Keyload` message.
+In general, all masked payloads rely on a `Keyload` message.
 This message contains an encrypted session key that allows authorized subscribers to do the following:

 - Decrypt the author's masked payloads in future messages that are linked to the `Keyload` message
 - Encrypt their own masked payloads in `TaggedPacket` messages

+As a result, each `Keyload`message essentially acts as the start of a private channel within the main public channel, allowing you to create fine-grained access permissions for authorized subscribers.

 flowchart

+The workflow for publishing masked payloads is more complex than public payloads because it depends on how you [get the public encryption keys from subscribers](#getting-the-public-encryption-keys-of-subscribers).

 To make sure that only authorized subscribers can decrypt the session key, the author encrypts it using their public [encryption keys](#encryption-keys).